 All women of average risk in this age group

 Colonoscopy every 10 years (recommended) or .

 For tests that primarily find cancer:

 Yearly fecal immunochemical test every year, or

-Stool DNA test, every 3 years
+Stool fecal immunochemical test with DNA test, every 3 years

 You will need a follow-up colonoscopy if you choose any test other than a colonoscopy and you have an abnormal result.
 Screening recommendations vary among expert groups.
-Talk with your doctor about which test is best for you.
+Talk with your provider about which test is best for you.

 Some people should be screened using a different schedule because of their personal or family history.
-Talk with your doctor about your health history and what colorectal cancer screening schedule is best for you.
+Talk with your provider about your health history and what colorectal cancer screening schedule is best for you.

 All adults in clinical practices that have staff and systems in place to assure accurate diagnosis, effective treatment, and follow-up